 The designated Internship site holds responsibility for assisting the interns to successfully complete their internship year and the eventual achievement of their master degree.
 All supervisors provide the interns with continuous feedback informally throughout the day about the performance of their duties.
 Weekly feedback is provided orally during formal individual supervisions.
+Also, the Weekly Assessment Tool is completed weekly by site supervisor and interns.
 Formal evaluations submitted to their respective schools occur twice a year, quarterly, or as required by each native program.
 These are written evaluations on the extent to which the interns are meeting requirements and performance expectations.
 The interns expect clear statements by their supervisors about the standards and expectations of their performance.
 All hours of supervision, both individual and group, with each supervisor, are excellent opportunities for receiving evaluations in an effort to balance the program requirement with the intern's need to learn.
 Feedback includes not only evaluation of clinical performance, but it is also an opportunity to improve misconduct or deficiencies that may be encountered.
-The ten competencies outlined above (paragraphs 2. a. and b.) are assessed formally and informally.
-The formal assessment is structured through a 5-point, Likert-type scale, where level 1 is Not Acceptable and level 5 is Proficient (Appendix D).
-Inadequate performance is defined as performance of a rating of 1 or 2 in three of the 10 competencies.
+The three competencies are assessed formally and informally.
+The formal assessment is structured through a 5-point, Likerttype scale, where level 1 is Not Acceptable and level 5 is Proficient (Appendix K).
+Inadequate performance is defined as performance of a rating of 1 or 2 in one of the three competencies.
 Informally, the training director and primary supervisor requests continuous information from the other supervisors who have direct experience with multiple facets of the intern's performance.
-The training director discusses with each intern his/her progress and areas that may need further attention.
+The training director discusses with each intern their progress and areas that may need further attention.
 As well, the training director assists the intern in formulating a plan to address such areas.
-The informal assessment of the ten competencies occurs as outlined in the supervision section above, i.e. throughout the day and during individual and group supervision.
+The informal assessment of the three competencies occurs as outlined in the supervision section above, i.e. throughout the day and during individual and group supervision.